-The beginning of Chateau Oumsiyat’s wine and arak making dates back to the beginning of the 19th century.
-It was around 1826 when the Bou Sleiman family built and established a wine production place in the beautiful village of Metein in the mountains of Maten, the pine forest region North-East of Beirut.
+The beginning of Chateau Oumsiyat’s wine and arak making dates back to the beginning of the 1950s.
+The Bou Sleiman family built and established a wine production place in the beautiful village of Metein in the mountains of Maten, the pine forest region North-East of Beirut.
 The historical building and its wine-making facilities can be visited until today.
 It is said to be the oldest commercial winery in Lebanon still in work.

 Today, the 4th generation in winemaking, namely Joseph Bou Sleiman and his young family established just a few steps away of the very beginnings, his new Chateau Oumsiyat winery with all the modern equipment and capacity to follow the fast growing demands on Lebanese wine, in Lebanon as well as in export markets around the world.